space-physics/transcar/README.rst

 Simulations are configured in `transcar/dir.input/DATCAR <transcar/dir.input/DATCAR>`_.
 Simulations are run from the `transcar/` directory.

 The legacy method is using Bash (Linux/Mac specific).

 The new method is running via Python (runs on any operating system).
+Python runs Transcar in parallel execution using ``concurrent.futures``, dynamically adapting to the number of CPU cores available.

 Python
 ------